dwfe/path-resolver/README.md

 ]);
 ```

-will be able to handle paths:
+will be able to handle pathnames:

 ```
 /              => <IndexPage/>